 Cobo

-Cobo Bay is possibly Guernsey’s most popular beach for families.
-The sandy beach is perfect for building sand castles, the sea is clear and great for snorkelling and Mim’s Kiosk, a classic beach kiosk, is found serving delicious food and Guernsey ice creams at the top of the slipway.
+This popular sandy beach is perfect for building sand castles, enjoying a dip and great for snorkelling.
+Mim’s Kiosk is nearby serving delicious food and ice creams at the top of the slipway.
 If you need to get out of the sun for a bit, Cobo Tearooms and Cobo Bay Hotel are both just across the road for drinks and something to eat.

 Vazon

 Vazon Bay is another popular beach on Guernsey.
-The water is great for swimming, Guernsey Surf School is located here for those who love surfing (more on them later) and the sea wall that stretches the length of the beach creates the perfect shelter from the wind.
+The water is great for swimming on a calm day, and Guernsey Surf School is located here for those who love surfing (more on them later).
+The sea wall that stretches the length of the beach creates the perfect shelter from the wind on a breezy day.
 For all of your food and drink needs, Vistas Beach Cafe is at one end of the beach and Richmond Beach Kiosk is at the other, so you’ll be spoilt for choice.

 Pembroke/L’Ancresse

 Pembroke and L’Ancresse bays create a long stretch of sand for families to enjoy a day on the beach.
 Although they can get busy, you’re sure to find space to settle down with your beach gear.
-There are rocks for rock pooling, the sea is great for swimming and the amount of room available makes this the perfect beach for an active day.
-The Beach House at Pembroke can be found here for a more substantial meal, or there are two smaller kiosks for drinks and light bites at both ends of the beach at the top of Pembroke and L'Ancresse slipways.
+At low tide you can go rock pooling, and the sea is great for swimming at all tides.
+The Beach House at Pembroke is great for a more substantial meal, or there are two smaller kiosks for drinks and light bites at both ends of the beach at the top of Pembroke and L'Ancresse slipways.

 Braye Beach, Alderney

-Braye beach is found just a few minutes outside of the main Alderney town.
-The water is calm, sheltered by the breakwater, so it is safe for the whole family to swim and the soft sand is great for creating masterpieces.
+Braye Beach is found just a few minutes outside of the main Alderney town, St Anne.
+The water is calm, sheltered by the breakwater and the soft sand is great for creating sand-castle masterpieces.
 The old quay presents the perfect place for jumping into the sea at high tide, if you’re feeling a bit more adventurous.
 There are also a handful of restaurants along Braye Road, whether you want to take food back onto the beach or get out of the sun for a bit.

 Dixcart Bay, Sark

-Found just below the cliff paths of Dixcart Lane, Dixcart boasts views of the French coastline and is enjoyed by sea swimmers, kayakers and paddleboarders alike, with equipment available to hire on the beach, so you’re sure to have lots of fun.
+Found just below the cliff paths of Dixcart Lane, Dixcart boasts views of the French coastline and is enjoyed by sea swimmers, kayakers and paddleboarders alike.
+Equipment is available to hire on the beach if you fancy having a go.

 Shell Beach, Herm

-Shall Beach on Herm stretches for nearly three-quarters of a mile, giving plenty of space for swimming in the shallows adjacent to the shore.
-Kayaks and stand up paddleboards, supplied by Outdoor Guernsey, can be hired from Shell Beach and there is a well-stocked beach cafe with everything you could need to spend the whole day on the beach.
+Shell Beach on Herm stretches for nearly three-quarters of a mile, giving plenty of space for swimming in the shallows adjacent to the shore.
+Kayaks and stand up paddleboards, supplied by Outdoor Guernsey, can be hired from the and there is a well-stocked beach cafe with everything you could need.
 Belvoir Bay is another popular beach for families nearby, found by following the cliff paths to the east coast.

 For even more adventure and excitement, explore our hidden beaches and bays.
 They might be trickier to get to, but that’s all part of the fun.